electricimp/AzureIoTHub/README.md

 Azure IoT Hub is an Electric Imp agent-side library for interfacing with Azure IoT Hub version “2016-11-14”.
 The library consists of the following classes:

-- [iothub.Registry](#iothubregistry) &mdash; Device management class, all requests use HTTP to connect to Azure IoT Hub.
+- [AzureIoTHub.Registry](#iothubregistry) &mdash; Device management class, all requests use HTTP to connect to Azure IoT Hub.
   - [create](#createdeviceinfo-callback) &mdash; Creates a a new device identity in Azure IoT Hub.
   - [update](#updatedeviceinfo-callback) &mdash; Updates an existing device identity in Azure IoT Hub.
   - [remove](#removedeviceid-callback) &mdash; Deletes a single device identity from Azure IoT Hub.
   - [get](#getdeviceid-callback) &mdash; Returns the properties of an existing device identity in Azure IoT Hub.
   - [list](#listcallback) &mdash; Returns a list of up to 1000 device identities in Azure IoT Hub.
-- [iothub.Client](#iothubclient) &mdash; Used to open AMQP connection to Azure IoT Hub, and to send & receive events.
+- [AzureIoTHub.Client](#iothubclient) &mdash; Used to open AMQP connection to Azure IoT Hub, and to send & receive events.
   - [connect](#connectcallback) -&mdash; Opens an AMQP connection to Azure IoT Hub.
   - [disconnect](#disconnect) &mdash; Disconnects from Azure IoT Hub.
   - [sendEvent](#sendeventmessage-callback) - Sends a device-to-cloud event to Azure IoT Hub.
   - [receive](#receivecallback) - Opens a listener for cloud-to-device events targetted at this device.
-- [iothub.Message](#iothubmessage) - A message object used to create events that are sent to Azure IoT Hub.
+- [AzureIoTHub.Message](#iothubmessage) - A message object used to create events that are sent to Azure IoT Hub.
   - [getProperties](#getproperties) &mdash; Returns a message's application properties.
   - [getBody](#getbody) &mdash; Returns the message's content.
-- [iothub.Delivery](#iothubdelivery) - A delivery object, created from events received from Azure IoT Hub.
+- [AzureIoTHub.Delivery](#iothubdelivery) - A delivery object, created from events received from Azure IoT Hub.
   - [getMessage](#getmessage) &mdash; Returns an iothub.Message object.
   - [complete](#complete) &mdash; A feedback function used to accept an IoT Hub delivery.
   - [abandon](#abandon) &mdash; A feedback function used to re-queue an IoT Hub delivery.
   - [reject](#reject) &mdash; A feedback function used to reject an IoT Hub delivery.

-**To add this library to your project, add** `#require "azureiothub.class.nut:2.0.0"` **to the top of your agent code.**
+**To add this library to your project, add** `#require "AzureIoTHub.agent.lib.nut:2.0.0"` **to the top of your agent code.**

 ## Authentication